Japan Best Places: The Stories

 Chion-in: Busy head temple of Pure Land

-Ryoan-ji: Zen abstract gardens for meditation
+Ryoan-ji: Zen abstract garden for meditation

 Ankokuron-ji: Nichiren preaches chanting to the Lotus Sutra